Table of Contents

 - Bugs and performance issues: Software glitches and slow loading times can quickly erode customer satisfaction.
 Prioritize quality assurance and address technical issues promptly.
 This is especially critical for subscription businesses relying on recurring revenue.

-Service and Support Issues
+The Impact of Service and Support on Churn

 Even with a great product, poor customer service can lead to churn.
 Here's why: